 Wisconsin's charter schools are exempt from most state requirements regarding public education.
-However, they are not exempt are also not exempt from local school board policies unless negotiated and documented in the charter school contract.
+However, they are not exempt from local school board policies unless negotiated and documented in the charter school contract.
 The purpose of these exemptions is to allow charter school developers to be free in creating and establishing independent governance and administrative structures.

-Charter schools are free to be creative developing their administration and governance structures as long as parental involvement is required and the governing board is independent and autonomous from the authorizer.
-The governance board must have autonomy related to policy, budget, and personnel.
-Therefore, a majority of the governance board members should be nonschool district employees and non-school board members.
+Charter schools are free to be creative in developing their administrative and governance structures.
+However, parental involvement is very important and the governing board must be autonomous and independent of the authorizer.
+The governance board's autonomy must extend to making decisions on issues related to policy, budget, and personnel.
+Therefore, a majority of the governance board members must be non-school district employees and non-school board members.
 Many charter schools break from traditional management models by establishing decision-making boards that include school staff, parents, area employers, and student representatives.
 Others have parent and teacher committees that address school needs, such as fund-raising and the budget.
 Parental involvement and participation are hallmarks of charter schools.
 Although many parents readily volunteer, parental service may not be made a condition of pupil admission.